AndreVepreve/samples/05_core_model_zoo_handout.md

 ## Extra Trees (Extremely Randomized Trees)

+**Definition.** An ensemble like random forests but with extra randomization: split thresholds are drawn at random per feature and the best among them is chosen, further de‑correlating trees.

+**Purpose.** Fast, variance‑reducing alternative to random forests that often performs competitively on noisy tabular problems.

 **When**: noisy data; want lower variance vs single trees; very fast.
 **Scale**: not required.